NEUR-101 Introduction to Neuroscience

 PSYC-334 Psychology of Gender

 Explores current theory and research in the development of gender and consequences of gender roles.
 Covers evolutionary, biological, psychoanalytic, cognitive, social learning, and cross-cultural perspectives on gender, as well as approaches that seek to understand interactions among these influences.
-Prerequisite: PSYC-101 or SOCI-101 and junior standing.
+Prerequisite: Junior standing and either PSYC-101 or SOCI-101.
 Same as WMST-334.

 PSYC-340 Cognitive Psychology